Close

 What’s the difference between Sure Start and Head Start?

-Sure Start is built on the same foundation as Head Start and fits better into the DODEA culture and regulations for families located overseas.
-Head Start is a domestic federal program operated by the Department of Health and Human Services and not a program of the Defense Department.
+Sure Start is built on the same foundation as Head Start and fits better into the DoWEA culture and regulations for families located overseas.
+Head Start is a domestic federal program operated by the Department of Health and Human Services and not a program of the War Department.

 Both Sure Start and Head Start: